vesoft-inc/nebula-dashboard/README.md

-# Nebula Graph Dashboard
+# NebulaGraph Dashboard
-Nebula Graph Dashboard is a tool that assists Nebula Graph in daily service monitoring and management
+NebulaGraph Dashboard is a tool that assists NebulaGraph in daily service monitoring and management

 ![](introduction.png)